 Follow @norland on Twitter

-Almost as important as generating the lead is what you do after people give you their information.
+Almost as important as lead collection is what you do after people give you their information.
 Think about lifecycle marketing, and how you can help leads move to the next stage in the funnel.

 Director of Digital Branding at Apperian